bmun/huxley/LEARN_HUXLEY_TUTORIAL.md

 Before we get started, try "registering" for BMUN (on your local server -- http://127.0.0.1:8000/ -- not the actual Huxley website) and creating a fake advisor account with some delegates!
 Also create a fake chair account by going to the admin panel (/admin) and going to "Users".

 #### Step 1
+In order to have data available on the frontend for the second part of this tutorial, you'll first need to create ways for the data to be passed to the frontend!
+This is done through the Huxley API, which is defined in `huxley/api`.
+In order to pass our new data data to our frontend, we'll need to create a serializer for each model we've created and modify the serializers for our Committee and Delegate models.

+1. To start, we can make a simple change to the Delegate model -- the only field we added there was `seat_number`.
+Add `'seat_number'` to the `fields` attribute of the `Meta` class of the `DelegateSerializer` class in `api/serializers/delegate.py` (that's a lot of "of"s!).

+2. Next, we'll need to change the `CommitteeSerializer` class in `api/serializers/committee.py`.
+We want to add our `room_day_one`, `room_day_two`, and `room_day_three` attributes the same way we did for the delegate serializer.
+However, you might notice that these aren't just attributes -- they also refer to other models!
+By default, the data passed through these will be their ids.
+In order to pass all of the room data up instead of just their ids, we'll need to pass in a `RoomSerializer` for each `room_day_xxx` field.
+Mimic at what has been done for `Rubric` in the `CommitteeSerializer` class for each day's room.

+3. Let's create our `RoomSerializer`!
+In `room.py`, update the `RoomSerializer` class to contain a `Meta` class with `fields` that are the attributes you want to pass to the frontend.
+For reference, you may want to look at `rubric.py`.

+**Note: at this point in time, you would ordinarily also need to modify the `test_committee.py` and `test_delegate.py` files, but for time, we'll skip that for now!**

+#### Step 2

-The very first thing we're going to do is add an extra column to the advisors' assignments table containing delegates' rooms.
+The very first thing we're going to do in JavaScript is add an extra column to the advisors' assignments table containing delegates' rooms.
 This is located in `AdvisorAssignmentsView.js`.
 To change what the advisor sees, we will be modifying the `render` function!
 We'll be adding three extra columns.
 Try filling in the `TODO` comments with code that will add delegates' seats on days 1, 2, and 3 to the advisors' tables!

 You will want three columns to your table: one for each column.